balisujohn/mltests/CodeOfConduct.md

 Code of Conduct

-Use your judgement to treat other contributers with respect and kindness, no exceptions.
+Use your judgement to treat other contributors with respect and kindness, no exceptions.